Wheest/wheest.github.io/_posts/2024-10-26-cheesing_the_railcard_system_for_fun_and_discounts.md

 For example, it could have asked for the different parts separately.

 I'm glad I was able to help my lovely partner get a discount on their train journey.

+**2025 Update**: A Czech colleague informed me that they have a similar issue with their passport number, and were able to use the same `<` trick to get a Railcard for their children.